The Hitchhiker’s Guide to the Galaxy [book one in The Hitchiker’s Guide series] (1979)

 “‘Paulie, it’s you I really love,’ she said, and kissed my face again and again.
 I was crying, ’cause I have loved her ever since we were five years old.
 But my father, Edward, whacked me across the mouth with a thick envelope, smashing my dream to bits.”

-Most authors have to wait until their books are published to garner any praise or plaudits, but in 2018, a full four years before Yale’s novel would hit the shelves, it was selected as a finalist in the in the Pirate’s Alley Faulkner Society Novel-in-Progress Contest.
+Most authors have to wait until their books are published to garner any praise or plaudits, but in 2018, a full four years before Yale’s novel would hit the shelves, it was selected as a finalist in the Pirate’s Alley Faulkner Society Novel-in-Progress Contest.